COVID-19 Guidance for Self Home Quarantine

 WHAT IS QUARANTINE?

-If you are a close contact to a person with COVID-19, you need to quarantine for a period from the time of the exposure.
+If you are in close contact with a person with COVID19, you need to quarantine for 14 days from the time of the exposure.
 Close contact, generally, means you were within 6 feet of the person for at least 15 minutes total while they were infectious.
 COVID-19 patients are considered infectious two days before their symptoms started, or two days before their positive test if they do not develop symptoms.
-All close contacts should get tested for COVID-19 at least five (5) days after the last exposure to the positive person.
+All close contacts should get tested for COVID-19 by PCR test about five (5) days after the last exposure to the positive person.

-If you are a close contact, you need to quarantine even if you don’t feel sick and even if you have received a negative test.
+If you are a close contact and you are not fully vaccinated, you need to quarantine for 14 days even if you don’t feel sick and even if you have received a negative test for COVID-19.

 LENGTH OF QUARANTINE